Fern2906/ml-astronomical-classification/README.md

 - SVM was trained using a subsample due to computational limitations
 - Random Forest was trained on the full dataset
+- The dataset is not included due to its size.

 ## Author